HPE-Legobricks/cal-eStore/README.md

 * Deploy the code: cp \target\caleStore.war \tomcatpath\webapps\.
 (Copy the caleStore.war file into Tomcat webapps folder)

+The personas and their credentials that could be used to log in to the Cal eStore Application (Prototype A) are as follows.

+######Authorized User

+Profile: Florinda Sanchez has worked for the California Department of Education for over 9 years and is currently assigned the role of office manager for a team of 23 professional staff.
+The duties of office manager include timely ordering of desktop computer equipment and software for newly hired staff to ensure new employees are productive upon hiring.

+Log in Email Id: florinda.calestore@gmail.com
+Password: User$123456

+######Authorized Administrator

+Profile: Emma Mercier has worked for the State of California Procurement Division for 12 year and is currently responsible for overseeing all IT services purchased by several state agencies.
+Emma must ensure state agencies use existing state contracts for purchasing IT services and also helps to evaluate user feedback on services delivered to help negotiate future vendor contracts.

+Log in Email Id: emma.calestore@gmail.com
+Password: Admin$123456

 ### (t) Prototype and underlying platforms

 The packages and platforms used to build and run the prototype are open-sources.